matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Authorization rules
 +++++++++++++++++++

-The rules governing whether an event is authorized depend solely on the state of the room at the point in the room graph at which the new event is to be inserted.
+The rules governing whether an event is authorized depends on a set of state.
+A given event is checked multiple times against different sets of state, as specified above.
 The types of state events that affect authorization are:

 - ``m.room.create``
 - ``m.room.member``